bsubhashni/spring-boot-couchbase-demo/README.md

 * Create bucket called restaurants.
 * Do ```mvn spring-boot:run``` on eureka service, restaurant service and front-end demo.
 That should spin up services listening on
 127.0.0.1:8671, :9000, :8080 respectively.
 The order of starting up the services are important for discovery.
 * Create secondary or primary index using N1QL and 2i.
+(Ex: create primary index on `restaurants`)
 * Create spatial view index with map function

 ~~~~